fullmetalbrackets/blog/src/content/blog/setting-up-sweet-potato-debian-pihole.md

 Libre Computer Project is a crowdfunded designer of single-board computers which effectively are alternatives to Raspberry Pi.
 Amongst their products is the <a href="https://libre.computer/products/aml-s905x-cc/" target="_blank">Le Potato</a> which is equivalent in features to a low-end Raspberry Pi 3B, which some slight differences.

-Recently as of early September 2023, they've come out with a new revision known as the "Sweet Potato" with a few minor upgrades. (<a href="https://www.loverpi.com/products/libre-computer-board-aml-s905x-cc-v2" target="_blank">See here</a> for a product page with the differences.)
-I took the plunge and ordered it from <a href="https://www.loverpi.com" target="_blank">LoveRPi</a>, and it arrived a week later.
+In September 2023 they came out with a new revision known as the "Sweet Potato" with a few minor upgrades. (<a href="https://www.loverpi.com/products/libre-computer-board-aml-s905x-cc-v2" target="_blank">See here</a> for a product page with the differences.)
+I took the plunge and ordered it from <a href="https://www.loverpi.com" target="_blank">LoveRPi</a> and it arrived a week later.

 <div id='boot' />